Tips for Working With a First-Time Expert Witness

 Many attorneys seek expert witnesses who have litigation experience in addition to their technical or scientific knowledge.
 In some cases, however, the most knowledgeable expert may be one who has never served as an expert witness before.

-A first-time expert witness can still prove invaluable to your case, providing the expert is properly prepared for their role.
+When finding an expert witness, a first-time expert witness can prove invaluable to your case, provided the expert is properly prepared for their role.
 To work effectively with an expert who is new to litigation, it’s beneficial to prepare and educate the witness throughout the process.

 Discuss Expectations